Brioche Hamburger Buns Recipe

 Step 8: Add any toppings you like.
 I like to use sesame seeds or anything bagel seasoning.

+Step 9: Bake at 375°F for about 22 minutes, until golden brown.
 One thing I love about brioche hamburger buns is how golden they bake up.
 Look at those beauties!
 Let the brioche buns cool before slicing.

 You’ll love how a buttery, soft brioche bun elevates your burgers!
 Once you make these, you’ll never want to buy hamburger buns from the store again!